ippontech/goshin/README.md

 ## Gorilla!, a Go alternative to riemann-tools

 That's our proposal : use Golang to implement a drop in alternative to riemann-tools.
 Just drop one big (sic) binary on your box and launch Gorilla!
+No external dependencies.

 Gorilla! try to mimic riemann-tools metrics gathering and for now covers the following riemann-tools metric :